Rainmaker519/Housing_Price_Prediction/README.md

 # Housing_Price_Prediction
-A regression model to predict housing prices, focused on deployment and use in application over machine learning concepts.
+A regression model to predict housing prices, focused on deployment and use in application.